The architecture behind

 active: all nodes

-The current four-node US infrastructure has sustained sub-50ms response times and 99.97% resolver availability across two years of production operation — validating the redundancy architecture at scale before global expansion.
+The current four-node US infrastructure has sustained a 15.52ms production average query response time and 99.97% resolver availability across 2.5 years of continuous production operation — validating the redundancy architecture at scale before global expansion.
 Near-term expansion targets the highest-density enterprise markets, with full global coverage on the longer-term infrastructure roadmap.

 A note on DNS privacy